 There are a few important tips to adhere to when making the best burger patties.
 First, you want to use 80/20 beef, such as ground chuck.
 It has the perfect fat/meat ratio to ensure your burger is juicy and flavorful.
 You also want to purchase it freshly ground (where you can still see the strands from the meat grinder), not compacted and stuffed into a plastic tube.

-Next, to form the burger patty, you want to work it as little as possible.
+Next, to form the hamburger patty, you want to work it as little as possible.
 This ensures your patties are exceptionally tender.
-Break the ground beef into 1/3 pound chunks and press them flat with the bottom of a plate.
-It isn’t necessary to mix and mash them with your hands.
+Break the ground beef into ⅓ pound chunks and press them flat with the bottom of a plate.
+It isn't necessary to mix and mash them with your hands.
 The more you work the meat, the tougher your burger becomes.

 I highly recommend checking out my homemade burger patty tutorial for detailed tips and tricks to crafting the best restaurant-style burger patties.

 Tip: When you know how to make a great burger patty, you don't need any special burger seasoning.
 Salt and fresh ground black pepper is all you need to allow the burger to take center stage.

 Though the mushroom gravy is most easily made on the stovetop, your burger patties can be cooked in a skillet or on your grill.